 One episode of Kamichu! has a cat named Tyler who is leader of a "city of the cats" where all cats can walk upright and speak.
 Later, he is explicitly revealed to be a nekomata while tag-team wrestling.

 Compared to other werecats in Daily Life with Monster Girl, the Nekomatas are rather tame and even give up on a man should he refuse her advance.
 They are still monsters though, and will eventually assault thier prey to take his spirit energy.
 Unlike in the myth, Nekomata in this series are this way since birth.
 And since this world is filled with Cute Monster Girls, her form become inverse, with the human form being the true one.

 Alice's Adventures in Wonderland: The Cheshire cat may or may not be 100 or so years old, and he clearly doesn't have two tails, but he's otherwise a surprisingly close Western analogue to the nekomata.
 This is almost certainly a case of Strange Minds Think Alike, since it's unlikely Lewis Carroll would have heard of the Nekomata.

 Tsukumogami: Inanimate objects that come to life after a hundred years.
 These can range from weapons to clothes to umbrellas.
 The umbrella version (karakasa) is typically depicted with one eye, a mouth, two arms and one leg.
+Another popular one is Ittan-momen, a floating strip of cotton cloth with eyes and arms.
 Strangely, they avoid electrical energy in common folklore from the 1940's and it is said that no modern object could ever become a Tsukumogami.